JKUATSES/sesboard-shields/README.md

 ## Instructions
 <hr>
-If you wish to contribute in the development of tany of these shields, please make sure you have the following applications: <br>
+If you wish to contribute in the development of any of these shields, please make sure you have the following applications: <br>
 1. KiCAD for Schematic Design <br>
-2. Arduino IDE
+2. Arduino IDE <br>
-3. Computer configured with Git
+3. Computer configured with Git <br>

 ## Contribution
 <hr>